INTERSECT Facilitator Expectations

 INTERSECT facilitators are the team - the glue - that holds the retreat together and makes it work.
 Led by a team of 12 facilitators, the retreat is a model based largely on small group work, each led by a pair of facilitators.
 As a facilitator, you will have the opportunity to make an impact on the lives of undergraduate and graduate students while supporting and challenging them in a SAFE environment.

-Facilitator applications are due Tuesday, December 6, 2016 at MIDNIGHT.
+Facilitator applications are due by Wednesday, October 25, 2017 at MIDNIGHT.